Websites need words, but who should write them?

 We don’t have all the answers here and we’d really love your view.

-[Update: We’re continuing this debate at Bristol Content Group on 1st November 2016.
-Tickets here]
+We continued this debate at our Bristol Content Group on 1st November 2016.
+Here are some thoughts from our community following the debate: